 👩🍳 Recipe tips

-- Since vegan cheese can sometimes take a little longer to melt, when cooking the peppers, cover them for part of the way.
+Cover the peppers when baking - since vegan cheese can sometimes take a little longer to melt, when cooking the peppers, cover them for part of the way.
 This will help the cheese to melt faster.

 🔪 How to cut the peppers